Review of the album "Nightfall in Middle Earth" by Blind Guardian

 Nightfall in Middle Earth and the cover that goes well with the album

 Nightfall In Middle Earth Is a Different Kind of and a Very Good Album

 German speed metal band Blind Guardian decided to take a different approach to their music with their 1998 concept style album Nightfall in Middle Earth.
 Those of you that have been used to hearing heavy, fast, hard-hitting music from these German metal masters will find this album a shock to your system because it is so different from their first two releases.
 But let me assure you that just because Nightfall in Middle Earth is different does not mean that it lacks in quality or is boring.
 On the contrary, it is a very interesting album.
-I remember receiving this album along with Lacuna Coil’s In a Reverie and Rotting Christ’s Sleep of the Angels album back in 1999 and was impressed with the result.
 This is the first time in the band’s career that Hansi Kursch does not play the bass guitar on an album.
 He decided at this point in time to focus on vocals exclusively.
 Oliver Holzwarth plays the bass guitar and fret less bass as a guest musician.

 Where Do The Lyrical Themes For The Songs Come From?

 The lyrical themes for the songs are based off of author J.R.R.
 Tolkien’s book The Silmarillion which is a book of tales describing the first age of Middle-Earth.
 I have not read any of Tolkien’s books but I still think the album has lots of good moments and it shows that Blind Guardian does not always have to play fast to be good or entertaining.

 Nightfall In Middle Earth: An Analysis of the Start of the Album Through the Song "The Minstrel"